ramigb/jQueryBinder/README.md

 # jQueryBinder
 ### Even if the name is taken :P

-This simple and *lightweight (less than 1kb packed, ~2kb unpacked)*

-binder created to bind the value of e.g. input/textarea/anything ..etc

-to rather "static" DOM elements e.g. a/h3/p ...etc
+This simple and *lightweight (less than 1kb packed, ~2kb unpacked)* binder created to bind the value of e.g. input/textarea/anything ..etc to rather "static" DOM elements e.g. a/h3/p ...etc.

 ###Demo
 [See the demo to get a better understanding on how this plugin work.](https://googledrive.com/host/0By1vPHcQTVeSUkpjLXY0bGpwZUE/)